-1. The times of evil (verse 1)
+1. The Times of Evil

 In the mind of Paul the last days bring an intensification of evil.
-In 1 Timothy he says, “Now the Spirit expressly says that in later times some will depart from the faith by devoting themselves to deceitful spirits and teachings of demons.”
-(1 Timothy 4:1).
+In 1 Timothy 4:1 he says, “Now the Spirit expressly says that in later times some will depart from the faith by devoting themselves to deceitful spirits and teachings of demons.”
 The apostle Peter says, “Scoffers will come in the last days” (2 Peter 3:3).
 Jude says, “In the last time there will be scoffers, following their own ungodly passions” (Jude 1:18).

 So we are living in the last days.
 We have been since Christ came.
 The evils that characterize the last days burst forth again and again in history.
 And as we come to the end of the end — the return of Christ — we may expect that there will be the greatest intensification of all.

 This will happen while the faithful remnant of God’s people experience white-hot devotion to Jesus Christ and a willingness for martyrdom (Matthew 24:12–14).
-Which means that we must be very careful not to assume that the degeneration of culture at the end of the age is owing to the failure of the church to be holy.
+This means that we must be very careful not to assume that the degeneration of culture at the end of the age is owing to the failure of the church to be holy.
 There is no promise in the Bible that the holiness of the church will guarantee the transformation of culture.

 And we must also be careful not to assume that our day is the last of the last days.
 It may be that between now and the end of the end God plans for another great revival in the church and another great awakening in the world.
 I think we should pray and evangelize to that end.
 It is not our calling to agree with the darkness, but to preach the gospel of light.

-2. The severity of evil (verse 1)
+2. The Severity of Evil